 This delicious dish can easily be a hearty winter comfort food as it can be a simple picnic snack!
 The bacon makes this minced roast crispy and gives it a deliciously warm note and a rustic look.

-Whether flavored in a Mediterranean style, wrapped in dough, stuffed with cheese, or as a classic "mock rabbit with eggs," meatloaf can be special when prepared in various ways and served with side dishes to suit your taste.
+Whether flavored with Mediterranean spices, wrapped in dough, stuffed with cheese, or as a classic "mock rabbit with eggs," meatloaf can be extraordinary when prepared in various ways and served with side dishes to suit your taste.
 Try it!

-Most European and some South American countries call meatloaf a fake, false, faux, mock rabbit, or mock hare.
-In German, it's Falscher Hase.
+Most European and South American countries call meatloaf a fake, false, faux, mock rabbit, or hare.
+In German, it's Falscher Hase or Hackbraten.

-This dish is traditional to Germany, Scandinavia, and Belgium, but many other countries across the world have their own version of hard-boiled egg-stuffed meatloaf.
+Meatloaf with boiled eggs is traditional in Germany, Scandinavia, and Belgium, but many other countries worldwide have their version of meatloaf.

 The name comes from the time after the Second World War when many families could not afford a real rabbit for a Sunday roast.

 When sliced, this egg meatloaf looks incredible!
-It's a lot like a British scotch egg in loaf form, although you would make those typically with pork sausage.
+It's much like a British scotch egg in loaf form, although you would make those typically with pork sausage.

-For meatloaf, a mixture of beef and pork is ideal.
-However, I often make it just with ground beef, like here, and occasionally buffalo.
-Once I used ground turkey and adjusted the spices - it was just as delicious!
+For German-style meatloaf, a mixture of beef and pork is ideal.
+However, like here, I often make it just with ground beef and occasionally use buffalo.
+You can also make it with ground turkey and adjust the spices - it'll be just as delicious!

-I like to serve this stuffed meatloaf on special occasions since it always gets me credit for spending hours in the kitchen without actually taking hours to make!
+This meatloaf recipe is the best and excellent for special occasions.
+Not only is it delicious and a showstopper, but you'll get credit for spending hours in the kitchen without actually spending hours in the kitchen!
 It's a remarkably simple and easy dish to make.